Alex Spiro: Early life and education

 Spiro was born in New York and grew up in Boston.
+He is the eldest of four children to a clinical psychologist mother and a dentist father.

-Spiro studied Biopsychology at Tufts University.
+Spiro studied biopsychology at Tufts University, graduating summa cum laude.
 While in college, he considered a career in psychiatry and worked on an adolescent psychiatry unit at McLean Hospital.
 In 2008, Spiro received his J.D. from Harvard Law School.
+During the program, he did a fellowship at the Central Intelligence Agency.

 Legal career

-In 2016, Spiro filed a lawsuit against the University of Oregon on behalf of two basketball players who were expelled after being accused of sexually assaulting a freshman at an off-campus party in 2014.
-The lawsuit alleged that Oregon investigators were biased against the expelled students and asked for damages in the amount of $10 million for each player.
-The lawsuit has been dismissed by the 9th U.S. Circuit Court of Appeals unanimously.